 I supervise several employees who smoke.
 How will they manage under the new policy?

-Should they choose to do so, employees may use their allotted meal periods to travel off-campus to smoke.
+Should they choose to do so, employees may use their allotted meal periods to travel off-campus to smoke or vape.
 However, employees will not be given additional meal or break time for smoking.
 Supervisors must be clear with employees on this matter.

 What should managers/supervisors do if one of their employees violates the policy?

 As with all policies, violations of this policy should be routed through the progressive discipline process.